Fall Leadership Conference:

 Q: How do I get post secondary or alumni info?

 A: We have a virtual post secondary chapter and are always adding to our alumni contact list.
-If you would like to contribute please contact Judy McKinstry or Kristin McManus.
+If you would like to contribute please contact Kristin McManus, State Director.

 Q: What is a post secondary BPA?